Farming in Protected Landscapes

 - Parking improvements at a key site provide safe access to popular walking routes and reduces congestion for visitors and for local residents

 - Supporting a locally branded food initiative which promotes the links between the product and the landscape in which it is produced

 - Action to reduce carbon emissions on a farm

 - Whole farm planning for conservation, energy efficiency and economic resilience, including in farmer clusters

 - Gathering data and evidence to help inform conservation and farming practice

 - Accessing farm business advice Working with new audiences to enable them to experience the Protected Landscape

-If an activity is equivalent to one under Countryside Stewardship (CS), the Programme payment rate will be the same as the CS rate.
-If not, we will base Programme funding offers on the projected costs of an activity (with final payments made against evidenced costs).
+If an activity is equivalent to one under Countryside Stewardship (CS), the programme payment rate will be the same as the CS rate.
+If not, we will base programme funding offers on the projected costs of an activity using three quotes from suppliers (with final payments made against evidenced costs).